 Google attempts to crawl newly submitted sitemaps promptly while maintaining an independent crawl schedule for the site, details of which are available in the Sitemaps report.

+The report also offers insights into the last crawl request status for every sitemap and detailed error information if applicable.
 For troubleshooting submission issues, Google Search Console will continue trying to fetch and process the sitemap for several days if errors persist.

-Submitting your new sitemap
+Submitting your updated sitemap

-1. Go to GSC and click "Sitemaps"
+- Go to GSC and click the “Sitemaps” tab

-3. Ensure that the sitemap URL you submit does not redirect
+- Ensure that the sitemap URL you submit does not redirect

-4. Verify that the sitemap is submitted through the Sitemaps report or the Search Console Sitemaps API correctly
+- Verify that the sitemap is submitted through the Sitemaps report or the Search Console Sitemaps API correctly

 Note that you can submit up to 500 sitemap index files per site in a GSC account.